 What Is The Definition of a Workplace Hazard?

-Workplace hazards occur when the working environment poses a risk of injury, disease, or death to an employee, we have both Belfast and Glasgow first aid courses.
+Workplace hazards occur when the working environment poses a risk of injury, disease, or death to an employee, we have first aid at work courses in our Belfast and Glasgow training centres.
 Hazards can arise from a variety of factors in the workplace, including equipment, hazardous materials, unsafe working methods, and general human behaviour.

 Hazards are generally more dangerous for lone employees since they are less likely to get immediate backup from co-workers.
 Our Knowledge Hub guides look at the risks faced by lone workers in a variety of industries, including housing, utilities, field services, local governments, charities, and health.